 Whether you’re hosting a garden party, relaxing outdoors in the evening, or just wanting to spruce up your outside space, investing in a quality patio heater can provide a cosy warmth and ambience so you can enjoy the outdoors for longer.

-If you're interested in warming up your garden or patio, knowing which heater to pick will depend on the available space you have, the price you are willing to pay, your preferred style of heater and whether choosing an eco-friendly option is important to you.
+If you're interested in warming up your garden or patio, knowing which heater to pick will depend on the available space you have, the price you are willing to pay, your preferred style of heater and whether choosing a more sustainable option is important to you.
 While no patio heaters are environmentally friendly, some types are worse than others so if you're still going to buy one, see our advice below on how to reduce its impact.

 These are some of the most important questions you'll need to think about when purchasing a patio heater: